 I love Life’s Carousel article about her top breastfeeding problems and how she solved them.
 It really puts things in perspective.

 Something that’s fairly common in preemie moms, is having low milk flow.
-Since we lack the baby’s stimulation at the beginning, it can get tough relying on a breast pump.
+Since we lack the baby’s stimulation at the beginning, it can get tough to rely on a breast pump.
 You can check my breastfeeding tips here.
 You can also increase your milk production by adjusting your diet.

 Make breastfeeding easier with these free breastfeeding trackers!